How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Rate Is it fast or slow? (tachycardia or bradycardia)

-Ischemia or Infarction Look for ST changes and T-wave changes
+Ischemia or infarction Look for ST changes and T-wave changes.

-Axis Check for left or right axis deviation
+Axis Check for left or right axis deviation.

-Morphology Assess for chamber enlargement or hypertrophy
+Morphology Assess for chamber enlargement or hypertrophy.

-P-QRS-T Evaluate intervals and wave progression
+P-QRS-T Evaluate intervals and wave progression.

-Here is a table with normal ranges for each interval:
+Here are normal ranges for each interval:

 Interval Type Normal Range (msec) Normal Range (sec) Small Squares